Undeterred by the Scottish “no” to independence, Artur Mas, the president of Catalonia, has called for a referendum to break away from Spain.

 The Catalan culture and language were suppressed for almost forty years while Spain was a dictatorship.
 After Francisco Franco died in 1975, and Spain transitioned to democracy, a new constitution promised Catalonia autonomy.

-It took until 2006 for the region to actually get more self-government.
+It took until 2006 for the region to get self-government.
 An overwhelming 74 percent of voters approved the constitutional changes in a referendum that year which defined Catalonia as a “nation” and gave it its own parliament.
-The Catalan government was given broad powers over cultural, education, health, justice and transportation policy.
+The Catalan regional government was given broad powers over cultural, education, health, justice and transportation policy.

 But other regions and Spanish nationalists, especially in Rajoy’s conservative People’s Party, were dismayed by the changes and fought to reverse them.